damonmaz/MovieTheatreManagement/README.md

-# Instructions for Setting Up and Running this project:
+# Instructions for Setting Up and Running This Project:

+## Requirements:
+- MySql Community Edition v9.1.0 or above
+- jdk 11 or above

 ### Step 1: Download MySQL Community Server
 In order to get the database working, download **MySQL Community Server 9.1.0**.